SAP/wdio-qmate-service/documentation/topics/migration.md

 Please have a look at [WDIO documentation](https://webdriver.io/docs/organizingsuites/#grouping-test-specs-to-run-sequentially)

-Please note that this logic is availble only since [v.7.4.0](https://github.com/webdriverio/webdriverio/blob/main/CHANGELOG.md#v740-2021-04-13)
+Please note that this logic is available only since [v.7.4.0](https://github.com/webdriverio/webdriverio/blob/main/CHANGELOG.md#v740-2021-04-13)